KIRTI639/Django-Crud-Operations/README.md

  git clone https://github.com/KIRTI639/Django-Crud-Operations.git

-4. On the directory which containing the manage.py file run the command
+4.On the directory which containing the manage.py file run the command

   python manage.py runserver